Before You Get Started

-Before using your MeLuna menstrual cup for the first time, please disinfect the cup using the instructions on this site.
+Before using your MeLuna menstrual cup for the first time, please sanitize the cup using the instructions on this site.
 You can find them here.

 Keep in mind that your vagina slants towards your back.
 When inserting for the first time it is sometimes helpful to think ‘back and up’ rather than just straight up.